 The Debt Collection Improvement Act of 1996 (DCIA), codified in pertinent part at 31 U.S.C. § 3716, requires federal disbursing officials to withhold all or part of federal payments made to persons who owe delinquent nontax debts in order to satisfy the debts.
 This process is known as “offset.”
 Fiscal Service has issued regulations governing offset of federal payments to collect delinquent nontax debt at 31 CFR 285.5.
 Authority for collecting delinquent tax debts through the continuous levy of certain federal payments can be found at 26 U.S.C. § 6331(h).

-Section 30110—Federal Agencies Requesting a Check Payment To Be Held, Canceled, or Intercepted
+Section 30110—Federal Entities Requesting a Check Payment To Be Held, Canceled, or Intercepted

-All federal agencies requesting a check payment to be held, canceled, or intercepted must submit a Special Handling Request Form by email.
-To request a copy of this form, call the Bureau of Fiscal Service, Kansas City Financial Center at 816-414-2326.
+All federal entities requesting a check payment to be held, canceled, or intercepted must submit a Special Handling Request Form by email.
+To request a copy of this form, contact the Payment and Mail Operations Branch at the Kansas City Financial Center at 816-414-2220.

-Note: There is a very limited time between receipt and processing of an Agency payment request in PAM, therefore electronic payments may not be held, canceled, or intercepted.
+Note: There is a very limited time between receipt and processing of a federal entity payment request in PAM, therefore electronic payments may not be held, canceled, or intercepted.

 30115.10—Electronic Funds Transfer (EFT) Mechanisms